 Welcome!

 I am an Assistant Professor in the Department of Biostatistics and Health Data Science at the University of Pittsburgh School of Public Health.
-In the summer of 2024, I graduated from the University of Michigan, Ann Arbor with a Ph.D. in Biostatistics.
+I received my Ph.D. in Biostatistics from the University of Michigan, Ann Arbor in 2024 under the supervision of Peter Song.
+My dissertation committee members were Bhramar Mukherjee, Gongjun Xu, and Walter Dempsey.
+During my time at Michigan, I worked as a research assistant for Goncalo Abecasis (2019-20) and Cathie Spino (2020-23).

-In addition to my role at Pitt Public Health, I work as a Research Biostatistician at the Center for Healthcare Evaluation, Research, and Promotion (CHERP), Department of Veteran Affairs.
-CHERP is a Center of Innovation dedicated to understanding and improving health and healthcare outcomes to support VA in providing excellent care and service to all Veterans.
+In addition to my appointment at Pitt, I serve as a Research Biostatistician at the Center for Healthcare Evaluation, Research, and Promotion (CHERP) within the VA Pittsburgh Healthcare System.
+CHERP is a Center of Innovation (COIN) dedicated to understanding and improving health and healthcare outcomes to support the VA in providing excellent care and service to all Veterans.

 📖 Research